SmartBear/hiptest-api-documentation/source/includes/_tests.md

 -----------| -----------
-scenario | The original scenario that produced the test dataset | The dataset that produced the test (if it comes from a scenario using a datatable)
+scenario | The original scenario that produced the test dataset | The dataset that produced the test (if it comes from a scenario using a datatable) last-result | The details of the last test result of the test

 ```http
 GET https://hiptest.net/api/projects/<project_id>/test_runs/<test_run_id>/test_snapshots/<test_snapshot_id>?include=scenario HTTP/1.1